District of Columbia Requirements When Employing Minors

 Jackson-Reed High School

 Students requesting a work permit may schedule an appointment or walk-in to get the form completed.
 The student must bring the following:

-- Application Form (Part B signed by parent/guardian and Part C completed by employer)
+- The application form with: Part B signed by their parent/guardian and Part C completed by the employer.

-- A copy of Birth Certificate or passport
+- A copy of their birth certificate or Passport.

 9:00am – 3:30 pm (1:00 pm – 2:00 pm lunch break)